Florian-Noever/al-helper/README.md

 The template supports calling Events that are defined in the ControlAddIn file in the BC Project.
 For this you need to follow these steps:
 1. Add the event you want to the ControlAddIn in your BC Project:
     ```c#
-    controladdin "PTE ReactTSBC"
+    controladdin "PTE MyControlAddIn"
     {
-        Scripts = './addins/react-bc.bundle.js';
+        Scripts = './addins/myproject.js';

         event OnControlReady(Message: Text; CurrDateTime: Text);
     }
     ```
-2. Invoke the event in the React Project:
+2. Invoke the event in your Project:
     ```javascript
     const datetime = new Date(Date.now());
     ALHelper.invokeEvent('OnControlReady', 'Control Ready Event.
 Time: ', datetime.toLocaleTimeString());